manukautech/XMSnakeRobot/README.md

 # XMSnakeRobot
 Hardware plans and software.
+New in October 2018 is:
+- Gait interpreter does interpolation between defined gait points for a smoother movement

 New in June 2018 are:
 - advances in "brain" coding with an improved basic movement "Gait" and simplified Gait coding
 - power supply improvements